ChristianKohler/Homepage/content/posts/2022-07-29-ng-computed-values/index.md

 }
 ```

 The reactive approach.
-For this simple example may be overengineered but very powerful and can make a lot of sense for more complex situations.
-This is also my go-to solution if I am already in the RxJS world.
+This is my go-to solution if I am already in the RxJS world.
+Very powerful with many operators out of the box.
+For our simple example it might be overengineered but for more complex logic RxJS helps a lot to write clean code.

 - ✅ Recommended when part of the state is already in the RxJS world (observables)
 - ✅ Very powerful with many operators out of the box